User Suggestions for Medical Subject Headings

-- Please click: Contact NLM to open a new window or tab with our online request form.
+- Please click: Write to the help desk to open a new window or tab with an online request form.

 - Locate the Subject box and enter the one of the following as the subject of your request:

-- To suggest a new MeSH term or heading: "New MeSH term"
+- To suggest a new MeSH term or descriptor (heading): "New MeSH term"

 - For changes to MeSH vocabulary: "MeSH term change"

-- For corrections to a MeSH concept or meaning: "MeSH factual error"
+- For corrections to a MeSH concept or meaning: "MeSH correction"

 - For corrections or changes to the MeSH tree hierarchy: "MeSH tree change"

 - None of the above?
 Please feel free to provide your own Subject.

 - Describe the change or addition to MeSH and any relevant additional information (e.g., reason for your suggested change; citations to support) in the Description box.

 - Note that providing your Email will allow us to let you know what we did.